‘Learn from the best to serve the best’

 I knew from the start that in order to improve my home situation and to help the man in my life, I needed to understand not only what causes this fanatical devotion to work and the peer group in general, but also how to alleviate his daily stress for both our sakes.
 Following my life motto of ‘learn from the best, to serve the best’, I began a long quest to find answers and the best, most effective methods of relieving stress and addictions.
 Ironically, Japan – which is one of the most overworked and stressed countries in the world – is also a goldmine of knowledge and information when it comes to studying and exploring relaxation therapies, whether traditional, alternative or spiritual.

-I surrounded myself with a team of top class experts including medical doctors, psychologists, addiction specialists, oriental therapists and healers, Zen Buddhist monks, Martial Arts masters, Kaizen experts and even a retired Geisha and modern day cuddle café and club hostesses.
+I surrounded myself with a team of top class experts including medical doctors, psychologists, addiction specialists, oriental therapists and healers, Zen Buddhist monks, Martial Arts masters, Kaizen experts and even a retired Geisha.

 Putting my project into action